freevariable/Sydneus-Serverless-Astrophysics/README.md

 - Moons are identified by their rank, the first one being closest to their parent planet.
 For example, **345:638:Apo:3:6** is the sixth moon of planet 3 in the Apo system.

 ### Physical characteristics
+To be completed

 Notes:
 - Bodies out of hydrostatic equilibrium (ie small bodies of about less than 400km diameter) and bodies within Roche limit will not be generated.

 ### Orbital parameters
+To be completed

 ### State vectors, spin, time of the day
+To be completed

 ## API Documentation
 We have three sets of APIs: procedural generation, realtime elements and management interface.